ajesh151/KU-INFOBOT/README.md

 # KU InfoBot

-A desktop-based, rule-based chatbot developed using **C++** and the **Qt Framework** to provide information about **Kathmandu University**.
+A rule-based chatbot developed using **C++** and the **Qt Framework** to provide information about **Kathmandu University**.
 The chatbot assists users by answering queries related to courses, curricula, admissions, fees, class routines, entrance examinations, and frequently asked questions through an interactive graphical user interface.

 ---